Neway Valve Strengthens West Africa Presence With MSGBC Oil, Gas & Power 2025 Sponsorship

 As hydrocarbons continue to underpin long-term growth in Mauritania, Neway Valve is primed to enter new markets in the MSGBC region as the country advances the BirAllah gas development – one of Africa's largest untapped resources with 80 trillion cubic feet of reserves.
 Planned production of up to 10 mtpa of LNG by 2030 positions Mauritania as a future global gas hub.
 Additionally, the country's adoption of Africa's first dedicated hydrocarbon code further reinforces its attractiveness to international operators.

 “Neway Valve's participation as a Bronze Sponsor reflects the rising role of international technology providers in advancing hydrocarbon developments across the MSGBC region.
-Their expertise supports the safe and efficient delivery of critical projects,” states Sandra Jeque, Project Director, Energy Capital & Power.
+Their expertise supports the safe and efficient delivery of critical projects,” states Sandra Jeque, Project Director, Energy Capital&Power.Distributed by APO Group on behalf of Energy Capital&Power.

 Legal Disclaimer: